-Fears of Southern Politicians | The Cultural Divide | Lincoln and Kansas-Nebraska, 1847-54 | Congress, Kansas and Dred Scott, 1855-57 | John Brown, Terrorism in Kansas and the Assault on Happer's Ferry, 1854-59 | Lincoln becomes President | the South Secedes, 1860-61 | The First Year of War, 1861 | Second Year of War and the Emancipation Proclamation | Gettysburg, Quantrill's Raids, Hardship and Revivalism | Sherman's March and Confederate Desertions | Confederate Surrender and the Assassination of Lincoln, 1865
+Fears of Southern Politicians | The Cultural Divide | Lincoln and Kansas-Nebraska, 1847-54 | Congress, Kansas and Dred Scott, 1855-57 | John Brown, Terrorism in Kansas and the Assault on Harper's Ferry, 1854-59 | Lincoln becomes President | the South Secedes, 1860-61 | The First Year of War, 1861 | Second Year of War and the Emancipation Proclamation | Gettysburg, Quantrill's Raids, Hardship and Revivalism | Sherman's March and Confederate Desertions | Confederate Surrender and the Assassination of Lincoln, 1865

-Southern politicians held that slavery should be allowed to follow the flag into new territories and new states west of the Mississippi River, while Northern politicians were opposed.
+Southern politicians held that slavery should be allowed to follow the flag into new territories and into new states west of the Mississippi River, and Northern politicians were opposed.
 The Southern politicians were concerned about their power to influence.
 They were Democrats and in coalition with northern Democrats, a coalition from the days of Andrew Jackson.
 They feared an imbalance between slave states and free states would subvert their influence and give too much power to those hostile toward slavery.

 Texas and Florida entered the union as slave states in 1845.
 Iowa entered as a free state in 1846 and Wisconsin as a free state in 1848.
 Oregon was organized as a territory without slavery.
-The President, Zachary Taylor, a member of the Whig party and a slave owner from Virginia, told Californians to bypass territorial status and apply for admission to the union as a free state.
+President, Zachary Taylor, a member of the Whig party and a slave owner from Virginia, told Californians to bypass territorial status and apply for admission to the union as a free state.
 Southerners were outraged.
 Their support for Taylor had given him the presidency, and they felt betrayed.

 President Taylor died in July and was succeeded by the vice president, Millard Fillmore – America's last Whig president.
-On September 9, 1850, Congress voted California into the union as a free state, but it was done as part of a compromise.
-For the slaveholders, Congress passed the nation's second Fugitive Slave Law.
+On September 9, 1850, Congress voted California into the union as a free state, but it was done as part of a compromise: for the slaveholders, Congress passed the nation's second Fugitive Slave Law.

-Copyright © 2002-2013 by Frank E. Smitha.
+Copyright © 2002-2015 by Frank E. Smitha.
 All rights reserved.